Anyview: Generalizable Indoor 3D Object Detection with Variable Frames: INTRODUCTION

 In practical scenes, the raw input to the indoor 3D object detectors is the RGB-D images with variable frame numbers.
 The detectors require the ability to process inputs with various frame numbers at fixed parameters to complete different tasks.
-To simulate this, we propose a novel processing framework named AnyView for indoor 3D object detection as shown in Fig. \ref{teaser}.
-Previous approaches require a complete reconstruction of the scene point cloud through dense RGB-D images before input.
-This limitation results in the models only being able to process a fixed frame number of RGB-D image inputs, leading to weak generalization.
-In addition, a large amount of resources are wasted in the scene reconstruction process.
-Compared with previous approaches, our proposed AnyView can handle variable frame numbers of input data to satisfy the cost budgets of various practical applications.
-Specifically, we first unify the modality of input data as sparse multi-view RGB-D images and the corresponding camera parameters, which are compatible with current benchmark datasets (e.g. ScanNet~\cite{dai2017scannet} and SUN-RGBD~\cite{song2015sun}).
-Instead of concatenating multi-view point clouds into a whole and extracting a fixed number of global features of scenes, we learn geometric clues for each frame independently and design a transformer-based architecture to merge and refine the extracted features of various frames to achieve the ability to efficiently process variable frame inputs.
-Specifically, we propose a geometric learner to mine local geometric structural features and employ a spatial mixtures module to fuse local details with global semantics.
-In this way, AnyView is able to extract rich representations for input scenes consisting of any number of frames, bridging the gap between the local geometric features of each frame and the global semantic features.
-We further propose the randomized view and rectangular dropout data enhancement strategies to encourage the model to adapt to various scales of inputs and ignore frames with less geometric information, respectively.
-In addition, to further enhance the generalization of AnyView and consistent point cloud feature density, we propose a dynamic token strategy to adaptively adjust the number of extracted features per frame according to input frame count, which ensures the parameter compatibility and uniformity of the point cloud feature scale.
-AnyView fuses the multiview point cloud with camera parameters and refines the initial proposal with a transformer decoder based on the extracted scene representations.
+To simulate this, we propose a novel processing framework named AnyView for indoor 3D object detection as shown in Fig.~\ref{teaser}.
+Previous methods require complete scene reconstruction from dense RGB-D images, limiting the model to a fixed number of inputs, which weakens generalization and wastes resources.
+In contrast, AnyView handles variable frame numbers, making it adaptable to different application budgets.
+We unify input data as sparse multi-view RGB-D images with camera parameters, compatible with datasets like ScanNet~\cite{dai2017scannet} and SUN-RGBD~\cite{song2015sun}.
+Instead of concatenating point clouds and extracting fixed global features, AnyView learns geometric clues per frame and uses a transformer-based architecture to efficiently merge and refine these features, enabling processing of variable frame inputs.
+We propose a geometric learner to extract local geometric features and a spatial mixtures module to combine these with global semantics, which enables AnyView to generate rich representations from scenes with any number of frames, bridging local geometric and global semantic features.
+We introduce randomized view and rectangular dropout strategies to help the model adapt to varying input scales and discard frames with less geometric information.
+Additionally, a dynamic token strategy ensures consistent feature density and parameter compatibility across point clouds.
 Extensive experiments on ScanNet show that our method outperforms previous methods in both accuracy and generalizability with a similar amount of parameters.
-In the online detection simulation on the ScanNet dataset, AnyView achieves 55.23\%mAP@25, which is 14.14\% higher than 3DETR~\cite{misra2021end}.